This easy Mediterranean salmon recipe is a healthy sheet pan dinner that’s ready in 20 minutes!

 • Produce: Cherry tomatoes, bell peppers, mushrooms (I used baby bella, but anything you have on hand will work), and garlic roast together with the salmon.
 Fresh lemon juice lightens the richness of the fish in the final moments.

-• Seasoning: Dried oregano, ground cumin, and fresh thyme give the salmon and vegetables a warming, aromatic quality.
-Sumac adds a nice tartness–you can learn all about sumac, stock up at our shop, or substitute with lemon zest if you’d like.
+• Seasoning: Dried Greek oregano, ground cumin, and fresh thyme give the salmon a decidedly Mediterranean flair.
+Sumac adds a nice tartness that’s well-worth seeking out but lemon zest works in a pinch.
 Salt and pepper enhance the flavor.

-• Extra virgin olive oil: Tenderizes, crisps, and imparts a nice flavor on both the fish and the vegetables.
-Use a high quality smooth variety, like any of the hand selected olive oils at our shop
+• Extra virgin olive oil: Use a high quality smooth variety, like any of the hand selected olive oils at our shop

 This easy baked salmon uses an easy technique that will give you flaky, tender fish every time!
-Here are the 6 simple steps for this one-pan weeknight dinner:
+Here are the 6 simple steps:

 • Season the fish.
 Meanwhile, pat the fish dry and season on both sides with salt, pepper, and the remaining spice mixture.